Raephs/RaspberryPI/README.md

 # RaspberryPI
-Raspberry PI Projects with the
+Raspberry PI Projects with GPIO Pins using the C Language